- We advise you to exercise normal safety precautions in Austria.

 You are required to pay an additional fee to have a lost or stolen passport replaced.
 In some cases, the Government may also restrict the length of validity or type of replacement passports.

-A current highway toll sticker, or vignette, is required for all vehicles using the autobahn.
-A vignette can be purchased at border crossings.
-Random checks are conducted, and fines for not having a vignette must be paid on the spot.
+A current highway toll sticker(vignette), is required for all vehicles using the autobahn.
+A vignette can be purchased at border crossings or petrol stations near the border.
+Random checks are conducted, and fines for not having a vignette must be paid (currently EUR200 and more if not paid on the spot).

 When out of a vehicle on the hard shoulder of any road, you must place a warning triangle on the road side behind the vehicle.
 The driver and all passengers must wear high visibility warning vests.